Want to become a Machine Learning Engineer? Wondering what exactly is Machine Learning and what it is used for?

 This is the same way machine learning algorithms work.
 They use a set of training data to learn about the relationship between variables.

-A machine learning model, which is a trained algorithm expression, will be able to make decisions on a new set of data by correlating the features with that of the past data.
+Machine learning models, which are trained algorithm expressions, will be able to make decisions on a new set of data by correlating the features with those of the past data.

 You have then created a system that makes decisions for new sets of information.

+What are the types of Machine Learning ?
 The field can be divided into many different types, each with their own strengths and weaknesses.
-All can be categorized into three main kinds of machine-learning techniques: supervised learning, unsupervised learning and reinforcement learning.
+All can be categorized into three main kinds of machine-learning techniques:

 What is supervised learning in machine learning?
-In supervised learning, the algorithm learns through examples.
+In supervised learning, the algorithm learns through machine learning examples.
 The examples must be known data composed of an input and an output.

 For e.g., the input in our apple analogy could be the name of the fruit, and the output will be a boolean value of either “true” or “false,” indicating whether the object is an apple or not.